 1. Core and slice the fruit.
 Serve on a plate, sprinkle the seeds on top and serve with your nut butter of choice.
 Note: I sometimes also add a sprinkle of ground cinnamon which helps lower blood sugar.

-The most important thing is to have these healthy options on-hand ALWAYS to avoid grabbing the unhealthy snacks.
+The most important thing is to have these healthy options on-hand (at all times!) to avoid grabbing the unhealthy snacks.
 Leave fresh fruit on your counter, homemade trail mix in mason jars, and chia pudding in the fridge (note: it lasts 3-4 days, so aim to eat when fresh and make a new batch every few days).
 TOSS the junk and HIDE the kids’ snacks.

 Lastly, remember that every meal, no matter how small, should be eaten consciously on a plate while sitting down.
 It makes a huge difference, trust me.